khuntercevera/mvco_light_env/README.md

-# MVCO_light_at_depth
+# mvco_light_env

-Estimation of light environment at MVCO at 4m depth using data from: radiometer casts and CTD casts
+Estimate in situ light environment at MVCO at 4m depth using data from: radiometer casts, CTD casts, and temperature differences between beam and node records

-The various pieces are:
+The scripts in this repo:

---Estimate attentuation coefficients (k's) from radiometer casts
+---Estimate attentuation coefficients (k's) from radiometer casts

----See if relationship between k and chlorophyll

----If so, see if relationship between fluorometer and cholorphyll data to be able to model light environment over entire timeseries from    fluorescence -> chl -> k -> light at depth

----Use density information to see if stratification would limit cells movement in the water column and if this would affect the amount of light they experience
+---Understand relationship between temperature and density in available CTD casts.
+Use this relationship to relate temperature diffrences over time to denisty and stratification over time - how often is the water column well mixed?

+---Apply k-relationships to climatology of incident light for in-situ light levels